-MailChimp Pro includes an Advanced Segmentation tool for lists, which takes our basic list segmentation to the next level.
-Create complex segments that combine both any and all logic in a single segment, and target your campaign content to specific subscriber sets.
+Our advanced segmentation tool takes basic audience segmentation to the next level.
+Create complex segments that combine both any and all logic in a single segment, and target your campaign content to specific sets of contacts.

 In this article, you'll learn how advanced segments work and what you can do with them.